mmdbalkhi/Examples-of-codes/README.md

 ---

-I'm learning rust and this repository is my examples codes`
+I'm learning the Rust programming language and this repository is Examples codes`.

 ---